markdoc/docs/pages/docs/tags.md

 ### if/else

 With the `else` tag you can render alternate content when the if condition isn't met.
+The `else` tag accepts a condition, which lets you use it like an else/if statement.
+You can use multiple else statements with conditions inside the same `if` tag.

 {% markdoc-example %}
 ```